tabukmail/Yahoo-Finance-for-Google-Sheet/README.md

 [2] Go to [Extensions] and click [App Scripts]
 [3] Clean up opened "Code.gs" file
 [4] Copy and Paste the code from here and click "Save Project"
-YAHOOF Function available in you Google Sheet File now
+Now, YAHOOF Function available in you Google Sheet File.